pascallaliberte/sharpen.page/_posts/2020-07-10-visitors-will-excuse-your-unstyled-landing-page.md

 ## Will the Visitor Scroll for More?

-Here's the situation the visitor is in **before arriving on the site**:
+Here's the situation the visitor was in **before arriving on the site**:

 **["When" Statement][try-when]:**
 **When** I'm comparing my text-based eBay listing to other listings made with custom html, **I want to** find a way to make html listings on eBay like the pros **so I can** make my listing seem more legitimate and trustworthy and ensure I get a good price.

 [try-when]: {% post_url 2019-02-21-try-when %}

-Then the visitor will type something like "html eBay product listing" into Google, find a page like this, and experience the following [forces][four-forces] in their mind as they experience the page:
+Then the visitor would type something like "html eBay product listing" into Google, find a page like this, and experience the following [forces][four-forces] in their mind as they experience the page:

 [four-forces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}